The safety of metabolic therapy and alternative diets

 - Stress reducing exercises

 Research has shown that a healthy, well balanced diet can reduce the risk of cancer.
-You can find information about diet, healthy eating and cancer on the Cancer Research UK News and Resources website.
+We have information about diet, healthy eating and cancer.

 Question about cancer?
 Contact our information nurse team